MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

 }
 ```

-In the `DriverEntry` routine of the KCS sample, the `KcsGeometricWaveCallback` function is specified as the `Callback` when `KcsRegisterGeometricWave` registers the counter set.
+In the `DriverEntry` routine of the KCS sample, the `KcsGeometricWaveCallback` function is specified as the `Callback` when `KcsRegisterGeometricWave` registers the counterset.

 ```C
     //